Financial Aid @ Pomona

 Who is eligible to receive financial aid?

 All full-time students with demonstrated financial need as determined by the Financial Aid Office are eligible to receive financial aid administered by Pomona College.
-During the 2011-2012 academic year, 53 percent of the students attending Pomona College received financial aid.
+Approximately 55 percent of the students attending Pomona College received financial aid.
 The following chart shows the average Pomona College financial aid award grouped by family income.

 |Range of Family Income||Average Aid Package|